snoidetx/snoidetx.github.io/resource.md

 ---

 Here are some NUS module resource I collated by myself.
-Enjoy! (as updated on 03/03/2022)
+Enjoy! (*updated on 04/03/2022*)

 # Module Forecast
 - CS2106 Introduction to Operating Systems